uarizona-2022spring-phys105a/phys105a/README.md

 He is also a Data Science Fellow at the UArizona Data Science Institute.

+Gabriele Bozzola is a graduate student specializing in computational and theoretical astrophysics.
+He uses large-scale simulations to study binary black hole mergers and their emissions.
+Gabriele is deeply interested in scientific software and a fervent advocate for open-source and open-science.
+He develops and maintains a few packages and modules for numerical-relativity simulations and contributes to open-source projects.
+Gabriele is currently a NASA future investigator for space science.

 <!---------------------------------------------------------------------------->
 ## Policies and Code of Conduct